konstantintutsch/zarg/CONTRIBUTING.md

 Found a bug?
 Just open an issue in [GitHub](https://github.com/konstantintutsch/zarg/issues)'s or [Codeberg](https://codeberg.org/konstantintutsch/zarg/issues)'s bug tracker.

-Make sure to describe the idea or the problem you've experienced in detail.
+Make sure to describe the idea you've had or the problem you've experienced in detail.
 Thank you!

 ## Code